 - FOR THE FLAKY PASTRY Combine all ingredients for Dough 1 in a big bowl.
 Using a hand mixer or with your hand, mix the ingredients that the shortening or lard are cut into small pieces and covered with flour.
 Add more water if too dry.
 Knead just a couple of times and then form into a ball and cover with plastic wrap or kitchen towel and set aside.

 - In a separate bowl, combine the ingredients for Dough 2.
-Mix well using your hands until a paste is form.
+Mix well using your hands until a paste is formed.

 - Roll Dough 1 into a rectangle about a half inch.
 Turn the rectangle that the long side is towards you then using a bread knife or spoon, spread Dough 2 evenly on top of Dough 1 covering two-thirds of the rectangle from the left side.
 Fold the third uncovered part (from the right) over the center third part.
 Then fold the remaining third part (from left) over both layers, making 3 layers in total.